Sunday 1st of July by CarpediemEire

 It was our third and final day staying in the Somerset region of the UK.
 Today we would visit Castle Coombe a traditional Cotswold village and the UNESCO heritage site, the city of Bath.

-After our continental breakfast we checked out of the Malago guesthouse taking out luggage with us and leaving Bristol behind.
+After our continental breakfast we checked out of the Malago guesthouse we had booked through booking.com taking our luggage with us and leaving Bristol behind.
 I pointed the Merc out into the Somerset countryside.
 One observation of this day and this trip in general is just how beautiful the rolling gentle hills and valleys of Wiltshire are.
 The area is punctuated by stone cottages and farmhouses which add so much character.
 Added to by the occasional country pub, which are a treasure of English country life.

 Today was to be a day of houses.
 Our first main stop was Castle Coombe.
 What can I say about Castle Coombe?
 That its possibly my new favourite village.
 Ever.
 Period.